justv316/GameSettings_MCM/docs/GameSettings.md

 * Default: 0.20
 * Description: Used in the calculation for taking damage from the sun.
 This setting will reduce sun damage for being submerged under water.

-#### Explosion Force

-1. fMagicExplosionPowerMax
-* Default: 100.00
-* Description: This value has to do with the maximum "kick" an explosion of magic uses.
-This is how far an actor of any type will be moved by magic.
-This seems to only affect actors that are dead or paralyzed.
-This also seems to affect movable in-game items, however they accelerate at a much greater distance and speed, so weight must be a factor too.
-This value is used as a maximum upper end if the game calculates a higher value.
-(My value is 128.000 which seems to be more than sufficient.)

-2. fMagicExplosionPowerMin
-* Default: 0.0
-* Description: Like fMagicExplosionPowerMax, this value seems to deal with the minimum force applied to an actor with magic.
-The game will use this absolute minimum if a calculated value falls below this range.

-3. fMagicExplosionPowerMult
-* Default: 0.40
-* Description: This setting is likely part of a formula the game uses to determine what "kick" a magic bolt or explosion has.
-The formula appears to be based on: The damage the spell does, the area of the spell, this value, and the weight of the object.
-This only seems to work when the target is paralyzed, dead, or a moveable object.

 #### Magic Lights